5 Ways to Make This Year Your Best Year Yet

-As 2019 begins, many of us are wondering where did time go?
-Where did 2018 go?
-It felt like it was spring just a few weeks ago.
+As each year goes by, many of us wonder where did time go?
 Everything in our lives is like a blur - one to-do list after another, one more email, one more project.
 Yet, when it comes time to remember what you did last summer, last month or even last week, most of us draw a blank.
 It is as if we are living our lives in fast-forward mode.
 Think about it, how would you feel if you were watching a new episode of your favorite TV-show in fast-forward?
 Would you be able to know what is going on?
 Would you be able to enjoy the show?
 I would bet that you would become stressed, frustrated, and upset because the show is no longer enjoyable.

 This is exactly what happens when we are moving through life with our foot constantly on the gas pedal.
 Moving from one thing to the next without a break.
 In such a fast-paced world, we need to slow down and pay attention to the little precious moments more than ever.
 Because it is in these little moments that we find joy, happiness and fulfillment.

 These moments are enhanced as we build or develop a more intimate relationship with our senses.
-Looking back at last year, ask yourself these questions:
+Looking back at the last six months, ask yourself these questions:

 Can you easily remember 10 of your happiest moments?